privacyguides/privacyguides.org/.github/ISSUE_TEMPLATE/3_Website_Issues.md

 ---
-name: "🌐 Website Issue"
+name: "Website Issue"
 about: Report a bug with the website.
 (NO CONTENT ISSUES)
-title: "🌐 Website Issue | "
+title: "Website Issue | "
-labels: 🌐 website issue
 ---

 <!--